david880110/Media-Behavior-Trends-Analytics/README.md

 ![alt text](https://i.imgur.com/ZajQNLG.jpg)
 On social media and websites, there are many sponsored ads and banners ads, most of them are targeting consumers who have specific behaviors.
 We pulled data from Simmon consumer behavior database, and list eleven behavior categories for movie purchasers (purchase dvd/blu-ray dics in past 12 months) in different generations ( Millennial, Gen X, Gen Y, Gen Z):
-Video Games console owners or players
+Video Games Players
-Streaming video users
+Streaming Video Watchers
-Digital music users
+Digital Music Users
-TV watchers
+Cable TV Watchers
 Radio Listeners
-Magazine readers
+Magazine Readers
-Movie goers
+Movie Goers
-Supermarket goers
+Supermarket Shoppers
-Tablet owners
+Tablet Owners
-Live events goers
+Live events Goers
 Social Media Users

 In the end of the project we made movie purchasers’ consumer behavior portfolio for each generations, and analyze each generations’ preference in each categories.